 sudo update-alternatives --install "/usr/bin/java" "java" "/usr/bin/YOUR_IMAGE" 1

 sudo update-alternatives --config java (and choose OpenJ9)

 JAVA_HOME to OpenJ9 (if using the JDK implementation), where

 Java Virtual Machine size

-Depending on your environment and network setup, the minimum Java Virtual Machine (JVM) memory requirement for private networks is 4 GB.
+For Mainnet and testnets, the minimum Java Virtual Machine (JVM) memory requirement is 8 GB.

 JVM memory requirements are highest when syncing, but will reduce after the node is synchronized to the chain head.
 Monitor your system to determine your actual JVM memory needs.